Ericsson/dataplanebook/_sources/stats/stats.rst.txt

-The different benchmark programs use the various implements the various patterns described earlier in this chapter, in a manner very similiar to the example code.
+The different benchmark programs use the various implements the various patterns described earlier in this chapter, in a manner very similar to the example code.

 .. list-table:: Benchmark Counter Implementation Descriptions
    :widths: 25 75